-Bioinorganic Chemistry (Inorganic Biochemistry) Fall, 2013 CHM 6670 (Sect.
-09H6) and CHM 4671 (Sect.
-16EH)
+Bioinorganic Chemistry (Inorganic Biochemistry) Fall, 2019 CHM 4671 (Sect.
+1762) and CHM 6670 (Sect.
+4G28)

-Instructor: Prof. G. Christou Class Times: M,W,F 8.30-9.20 am Room: Leigh 142 Email: christou@chem.ufl.edu Office: CLB 408 Office Phone: 352-392-8314
+Instructor: Prof. G. Christou Email: chem.ufl.edu Office: CLB 408 Phone: 392-8314

+Class Times: M, W, F Period 8 (3.00-3.50 p.m.)
+Room: Flint 109

-Office Hours: W, 2:00-4:00 pm, and by appointment
+Office Hours: W, 4:00-5:00 pm, and by appointment

 Course Description

 The course will be an introduction to the structure and function of a variety of metalloproteins and metalloenzymes, concentrating on systems containing transition metals.
 Emphasis will be on the role of the metal ion(s), and the inorganic chemistry involved in the biomolecule's function.
 This is not a biochemistry course.

 Required Text

 There is no required text.
 Handouts will be provided, supplemented by recommended reference texts and references to literature reviews and other sources.

 Exams

 Exams cover all lectures and reading assignments.
 It is the student's responsibility to ask questions (either during class or at office hours) if they do not understand lecture or reading materials.
-The final exam covers the entire semester, but will emphasize material after the mid-term exam.
+The final exam covers the entire semester, but will emphasize material after the midterm exam.
 Exams will be administered in class.
 Make-up exams will only be given by pre-arrangement (before the exam) or under special circumstances (e.g., medical emergencies) that must be documented.
-The final exam is 3.00 - 5.00pm, Thursday, Dec 12, 2013.
+The final exam is 5:30-7:30 pm, Thursday, Dec 12, 2019.

 Grades

 Graduate Students: The course grades will be based on a mid-term exam during the semester (35%), research paper (30%), and a final exam (35%).

-Undergraduate Students: The course grades will be based on a mid-term (35%), a second exam (35%) and either a final exam or a research paper (30%).
+Undergraduate Students: The course grades will be based on a mid-term (35%), a second exam (30%) and either a final exam or a research paper (35%).

 Research Paper

 The research paper (required from all graduate students, and optional for undergraduates) will be on a topic not covered in the course.
 A list of suitable topics, including medical applications of inorganic compounds, will be made available after about six weeks of the course.
 Topics not on the list may also be chosen, with approval from the instructor.
-It must be submitted to the instructor by Wednesday, December 4, 2013.
+It must be submitted to the instructor by 3.00 pm Friday, December 8, 2019.

 Attendance and Absence Policy

 Attendance is not mandatory, and it is not used as part of the student grade assessment.
 However, you are advised to attend all classes, if possible.
 If an unexpected emergency or illness will prevent you taking an exam, you should notify the instructor as soon as possible.

 Course Outline

-- I. Metallobiomolecules: General
+I. Metallobiomolecules: General

-- a) Metal-binding organic groups
+a) Metal-binding organic groups

-- b) Metal structural types
+b) Metal structural types

-- c) Elements of protein structure
+c) Elements of protein structure

-- d) The entatic state hypothesis
+d) The entatic state hypothesis

-- e) Metal substitution
+e) Metal substitution

-- f) Synthetic analogues
+f) Synthetic analogues

-- g) Mossbauer spectroscopy
+g) Some physical methods

 II.
 Metallobiomolecules: Specific

 Detailed look at representative examples, as many as time will permit, and a few examples of synthetic analogue (model) compounds.

 1. Proteins:

-Oxygen carriers: hemoglobin/myoglobin, hemorythrin, hemocyanin Electron transfer: iron-sulfur proteins, blue copper proteins Metal transport/storage: ferritin, transferrin, metallothioneins
+Oxygen carriers: hemoglobin/myoglobin, hemerythrin, hemocyanin Electron transfer: cytochromes, iron-sulfur proteins, blue copper proteins Metal transport/storage: ferritin, transferrin, metallothioneins 2.
+Enzymes:

-2. Enzymes: